ma-riviere/LT-AoP-22/README.md

 ## ❔ Requirements:

 - R version 4.1 or 4.2
+- R Studio version 2022.02 or later

 ## 💻 Repository structure:

 - `LT-AoP-22.RProj`: R Studio project (open this first).
-- `analysis`: Analysis (R Markdown) files, split by thematic (e.g. behavioral data, ...).
-  - The first code chunk of any of the .Rmd files will load all the packages required for the project.
 - `data`: The raw data used for this paper.
-- `fig`: The figures outputted by the RMarkdown files.
+- `docs`: The [webpage](https://ma-riviere.github.io/LT-AoP-22/) version of this repository, hosted through GitHub pages.
+  - This webpage showcases the code of the project (and output of said code) in a more accessible manner.
+- `quarto`: The quarto files (.qmd) used to generate the [webpage](https://ma-riviere.github.io/LT-AoP-22/) of this repository.
+  - Reading and knitting .qmd files requires R Studio *v2022.02* or later, and has to be enabled in the Global Options (*R Markdown -> Quarto*).
 - `R`: R scripts declaring the functions called withing the analysis files (e.g. `viz.R` for the figures, `data.R` for the data loading).
 - `config.yml`: Indexes the paths to various external files used within the code (e.g. data, templates, ...).